zitadel/zitadel/docs/docs/guides/integrate/identity-providers/azure-ad.md

 ### Activate IdP

-Once you created the IdP you need to activate it, to make it usable for your users.
+Once you created the IdP you need to activate it.

 ![Activate Azure AD](/img/guides/zitadel_activate_azure.png)